bf-dev/diraser/README.md

 # Ivy
-Purge your Discord messages from the cli manually or automated
+Bulk delete your Discord messages from the cli manually or automated

 ## Preview
 <img src="Preview.png">